ShinySaana/pokemon-showdown-docker/README.md

 # pokemon-showdown-docker

 Collection of configuration files for running a Pokemon Showdown stack within Docker.
-Includes `psim-dc`, a tool help running things.
+Includes `psim-dc`, an helper utility to setup, configure, and run the stack.

 The "in progress" part of "this project is a work in progress" cannot be understated.
 There is very little use out of this project for now.
 A bunch of stuff should be redone.